 Improvements to information sharing

-Improvements to information sharing between DIA, the Registrar-General, Births, Deaths and Marriages and Police
+(Headline abbreviated, original headline: Improvements to information sharing between Police and the Registrar-General, Births, Deaths and Marriages)

-This is particularly valuable when police have arrested a person or suspect that a person has breached a court order.
+This is particularly valuable when Police have arrested a person, or suspects that a person has breached a court order.

-The information sharing through the automated system is enabled by the Births, Deaths, Marriages and Relationship Registration Act 1995 and the Privacy Act 1993.
+The information sharing is enabled by the Births, Deaths, Marriages and Relationship Registration Act 1995 and the Privacy Act 1993.

 A copy of the Agreement is available at the Police National Headquarters and on its website at https://www.police.govt.nz/about-us/publication/approved-information-sharing-agreement-between-police-and-registrar-general